UK startup Causal raises $4.2M to kill Excel with a better number-crunching app – TechCrunch

-Excel and Google Sheets can only address pure ‘number crunching’ in a limited way.
-A new UK startup, Causal hopes to tackle this issue and has now raised a $4.2 million seed round led by Accel.
-Existing investors Coatue, Passion Capital, Verissimo Ventures, Naval Ravikant, Varadh Jain and others, also participated.
+Excel and Google Sheets can only address pure “number crunching” in a limited way.
+A new U.K. startup, Causal, hopes to tackle this issue and has now raised a $4.2 million seed round led by Accel.
+Existing investors Coatue, Passion Capital, Verissimo Ventures, Naval Ravikant, Varadh Jain and others also participated.
 The raise brings Causal’s total funding to $5.5 million, which the company will use to grow the engineering team and launch on Product Hunt next month.

-Despite the fact that spreadsheets are crucial to normal business operations, there are multiple use cases for sales teams, finances teams etc, all of which are very different.
+Despite the fact that spreadsheets are crucial to normal business operations, there are multiple use cases for sales teams, finances teams, etc., all of which are very different.
 Causal hopes to address these with a more data-driven, collaborative approach.

-Founded in 2019 by Taimur Abdaal and Lukas Koebis, Causal is “aiming to replace Excel” by starting with the spreadsheet’s foundation: formulas”.
+Founded in 2019 by Taimur Abdaal and Lukas Köbis, Causal is “aiming to replace Excel” by starting with the spreadsheet’s foundation: formulas”.
 Causal says its formulas “read like plain English” such “as Profit = Revenue – Costs” and also claims it typically takes “100x fewer formulas” in Causal to build exactly the same model in Excel.

 “Business planning and forecasting should involve every team in a company, but the complexity of spreadsheets means that it’s often siloed within finance,” said Taimur Abdaal, CEO and co-founder in a statement.
 “We want to democratize this process with a truly horizontal product that every knowledge worker can use, and we’re excited to have Accel join us on the next phase of our journey.”